Inside this section...

 3. Finance and Audit.
 The Board may constitute a Finance and Audit Committee or two committees to serve these functions separately.
 Any committee or committees assigned these functions must have at least three members, a majority of whom must be Directors.
 A Finance Committee, chaired by the Treasurer, is responsible for working with the executive director in preparing the Association's budget, reviewing expenditures, and investing assets.
 If a separate Audit Committee is constituted, it shall direct and oversee any audit or review that may be made of the Association, as authorized by the Board.
 Such committee or committees shall make regular reports to the Board, and shall advise the Board of the Association's financial health and performance from time to time.

 4. Standing Committees.
-To assist the Board in its functions, the Association will have five standing committees: Development, Membership, Conference, Nominations, and Diversity.
+To assist the Board in its functions, the Association will have five standing committees: Development, Membership, Conference, Nominations, Diversity and Publications.
 The chair of the Nomination Committee must be a Director; the chairs of the Development, Membership, Conference and Diversity Committees may, but need not, be Directors, unless provided otherwise by the Committee's charter.
 A committee chair, whether or not a Director, is expected to attend Board meetings in order to make appropriate presentations.
 The process for selection and the term of the chair of each standing committee, and the committee's responsibilities, will be determined by the committee's charter.

 F. Removal of Directors.
 At a Special Meeting called for this and any other purposes according to the procedure in section IV.C.2 of these Bylaws, the members may direct that a vote of the membership be held to remove any Director.
 Such a vote must be conducted by a mail ballot and, to be counted, a ballot must be received within 45 days of the adjournment of the Special Meeting at which the motion to conduct the vote was adopted.
 The number of votes cast in this balloting must equal or exceed the quorum required for a Special Meeting and a majority of the votes cast is required to remove the Director.VI.
 Officers